fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 49: سُورَةُ الحُجُرَاتِ (Al-Hujuraat) - 2**
+**Surah 45: سُورَةُ الجَاثِيَةِ (Al-Jaathiya) - 16**

-O you who have attained to faith!
-Do not raise your voices above the voice of the Prophet, and neither speak loudly to him, as you would speak loudly to one another, lest all your [good] deeds come to nought without your perceiving it.
+AND, INDEED, [already] unto the children of Israel did We vouchsafe revelation, and wisdom, and prophethood; and We provided for them sustenance out of the good things of life, and favoured them above all other people [of their time].
  <!--END_SECTION:quran-->